harshit2004h/Kya-Baat-Chat-App/server/README.md

-# Express Js With Typescript Starter KIT 🙌
+# Express Js With Typescript Backend 🙌

 ## After cloning run the below command to run the project